cowolff/Simple-Spiking-Neural-Network-STDP/README.md

 ## 🚫 Limitations
 - No hidden layers implemented
-- Convertions into Spike Trains works only with GreyScale
+- Conversions into Spike Trains works only with GreyScale
 - Long training times
 - Didn't use the entire MNIST dataset for training
 <p align="right">(<a href="#top">back to top</a>)</p>